 Mapbox started because of the power of location.
 Working in Afghanistan, Congo, Haiti, and the United States we saw how data and maps can shine a bright light on the hardest of problems.
 This spirit drives our mission to get the best location tools into the hands of changemakers around the world.

 Mentorship and skilled volunteers

 Sometimes you need someone to help you build.
 We can provide technical feedback and facilitate collaboration with volunteers from across Mapbox.

-Costs, budget cycles, or procurement should not block positive impact.
-We can tailor discounts, donations, and other license arrangements.
+Costs or procurement cycles should not block positive impact.
+We can help with tailored discounts, product donations, and other license arrangements.